cloudedbats/cloudedbats_desktop_app/README.md

 Install Python3, venv, and HDF5 on your computer.

-HDF5 can be downloaded from this page: https://www.hdfgroup.org/downloads/hdf5/ (It seems like version 1.8.20 is the last one with installer for Windows 32 bits.
-Use the latest version for all other 64 bits operating systems.)
+HDF5 can be downloaded from this page: "https://www.hdfgroup.org/downloads/hdf5/".
+It seems like version 1.8.20 is the last one with installer for Windows 32 bits.
+Use the latest version for all other 64 bits operating systems.
 On macOS it is possible to use Homebrew to install HDF5.
 Use the command "brew install hdf5".
+For Ubuntu, etc., use "sudo apt-get install libhdf5-serial-dev".

 	mkdir work_cloudedbats
 	cd work_cloudedbats